amack56/Project_2/README.md

 ## Classification
 - Split data into train and test
-- Scale the training and testing data
+- Used the MinMaxScaler to scale data between 0 and 1
-- Resample the data with the balanced random forest classifier
-- Display confusion matrix and print reports
-- Train the classifier and calculate the balanced accuracy score
+- Reshaped the features for the model
-- Display confusion matrix and print reports

 ## Technical Requirements
 - Create our slideshow presentation